lewisforbes/Transcript-Evaluator/readme.md

 ## Output

-After running installation step 4, the file [results.csv](/results.csv) is created or overwritten.
-It looks like this:
+After running, the file [results.csv](/results.csv) is created or overwritten.
+After installation step 4 it looks like this:

 | video folder | anotherservice   | exampleservice     |
 |--------------|------------------|--------------------|